Why This Blog?

 3/4 cup chopped walnuts

-Line a 9x9" square pan with plastic wrap.
+Line a 9x9" square pan with parchment paper.

 Break the candy bars into chunks and melt in the microwave, 30 seconds at a time, stirring in between.
 Add marshmallows and walnuts and stir til combined.
 Pour and spread into pan and put in the refrigerator until firm.
-Remove the whole chunk of candy from the pan, take off the plastic wrap, and cut into squares.
+Remove the whole chunk of candy from the pan, remove the parchment, and cut into squares.
 Done!